Visual Arts

 Classroom Workshop

 Math and art are integral parts of famous portraits by da Vinci, Van Gogh, and now will be parts of portraits by your students!
-In this residency, visual artist and art educator Julio Suarez engages students in learning how to draw the human face in proportion, copy a famous work of art, and use oil pastels to “paint” a portrait by an Old Master or Modern Artist in this residency.
+In this residency, visual artist and art educator Julio Suarez engages students in learning to draw the human face in proportion, copy a famous work of art, and use oil pastels to “paint” a portrait by an Old Master or a Modern Artist.

 Grades: 3-8